 For example, on March 30, 2007, we entered into a definitive agreement with K-V Pharmaceutical Company, or K-V, to transfer the assets and grant a sublicense of our rights under our licensing agreement with Acrux related to Evamist, a metered-dose transdermal spray for the treatment of menopause symptoms, to K-V. Under the terms of this agreement, we are also eligible to receive certain one-time payments of up to \$30 million based on K-V achieving certain annual net sales thresholds for Evamist.
-In January 2009, K-V and certain of its subsidiaries announced a voluntary recall of most of its prescription drugs.
-In addition, K-V voluntarily suspended the manufacturing and shipping of all of its products.
-Subsequent to the recall, K-V announced plans to reduce its workforce by 700 employees.
+In 2009, K-V and certain of its subsidiaries announced a voluntary recall of most of its prescription drugs.
+In addition, K-V voluntarily suspended the manufacturing and shipping of all of its products and is currently operating under a consent decree.
+K-V reduced its workforce and replaced and reorganized its management team and Board of Directors.
 Evamist is not manufactured by K-V and was not subject to the recall.
-In July 2009, K-V announced that it had hired a firm that specializes in restructurings and bankruptcies.
+In 2011, K-V raised \$225 million through the sales of senior secured notes.
 Given the uncertainties with K-V, it is difficult to determine the extent of the adverse impact on Evamist.
 Although we are entitled to additional milestone payments from future sales of Evamist by K-V, at the present time we do not anticipate receiving any additional milestone payments from sales of Evamist.